 Now, to me, it’s hardly obvious that the divine law book in Paul Robert’s allegorical image was meant to represent the Bible, per se.
 It may have represented some combination of natural law, conscience, portions of the Bible, etc.

 In any case, this is surely a tendentious way to begin an episode that will focus on events around the turn of the previous century.
-And of course, Schaeffer is treating one city’s 20th-century artistic fantasy as if it somehow embodied all the actual legal traditions of Protestant countries over the previous 400 years, when I see no reason to assume any such thing.
+And of course, Schaeffer is treating one city’s 20th-century artistic fantasy as if it somehow expressed all the actual legal traditions of Protestant countries over the previous 400 years.
 This is not a promising start.

-During ridiculously complicated multi-way conflicts in the British Isles during the 1640s, Samuel Rutherford contended with many of his fellow Protestants—including, for example, the great writer John Milton, who was an important theorist of the nature of religious liberty.
-In 1661, after the British royal family’s restoration to power, Rutherford probably would have been executed for treason (again, by Protestants) had he not died first.
+During ridiculously complicated multi-way conflicts in the British Isles during the 1640s, Samuel Rutherford contended against many of his fellow Protestants, including, for example, the great writer John Milton, who was an important theorist of the nature of religious liberty.
+In 1661, after the British royal family’s restoration to power, Rutherford probably would have been executed for treason (again, by Protestants) if he had not died of other causes first.

 Schaeffer, however, says nothing about this context.

-(On the contrary, neither freedom as we understand it nor relief from chaos was on offer to Rutherford’s enemies in the mid-17th century.
+Far from this being true, Rutherford’s political theology offered neither freedom, as we understand it, nor relief from chaos to his political opponents in the mid-17th century.
 Revolutionary Britain was a political shambles and a seething stew of apocalyptic religious intolerance.
-And contrary to what Schaeffer implies, Lex, Rex was an argument based on natural law and Scottish tradition, not on the Bible alone.)
+And contrary to what Schaeffer implies, Lex, Rex was an argument based on natural law and Scottish tradition, not on the Bible alone.

 As I feared, I’m already getting lost in the details of Schaeffer’s argument, and we’re barely two minutes into the episode.
 But Schaeffer’s claims about the importance of Samuel Rutherford are widely believed among Reformed evangelical apologists in the United States today, and the fundamentally ahistorical nature of the claim irks me tremendously.